MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 \psi \mapsto \frac{\sum_{e_k \text{ in the set } S} e_k e_k^\dagger \psi}{\sqrt{P(\text{outcome}=1)}}.
 $$

-The cautious reader may worry about what happens when the probability of the measurement is zero.
-While the resultant state is technically undefined in this case, you never need to worry about such eventualities because the probability is zero!
+The cautious reader may worry about what happens if the denominator is zero.
+While such state is undefined, it cannot occur because the probability is zero!

 If you take $\psi$ to be the uniform state vector given above and are interested in measuring the first qubit then